direktiv/vorteil.github.io/docs/guides/configure-virtualizer/index.md

 ```
 sudo apt-get install qemu-kvm
 ```
-Firecracker must be downloaded and stored in /usr/bin.
-The following commands should do what is required.
-Releases for the binary can be found [here](https://github.com/firecracker-microvm/firecracker/releases).
+Firecracker must be downloaded and stored in the /usr/bin/ directory.
+Releases for the Firecracker binary can be found [here](https://github.com/firecracker-microvm/firecracker/releases).
+The following commands will download and install Firecracker:

 ```
 wget https://github.com/firecracker-microvm/firecracker/releases/download/v0.22.0/firecracker-v0.22.0-x86_64